 The Homicide Rate

 The Homicides Per 100,000 habitants is a ratio measure of the calculated number of homicides per 100,000 each month.
 The measure is reported by Monitor da Violência and published by Globo (G1) in cooperation with the Núcleo de Estudos da Violência da USP e o Fórum Brasileiro de Segurança Pública.
 The rate is a monthly measure of violent, intentional deaths.
 Brazil’s homicide rate, violence and criminality became a major issue in the 2018 elections and rank high on the list of concerns and policy priorities voiced by representative samples of Brazilians.
 The homicide rate serves as a general proxy variable for the broader level of public security.
 Brazil’s annual homicide rate exceeds 30 per 100,000, placing it among the top twenty countries in the world.

 The presidential approval rate measures the proportion of respondents in a representative sample claiming that the president’s performance is excellent or good.
+The chart above includes the performance of former President Michel Temer (2018), the candidacy of Jair Bolsonaro up to November of 2018, Bolsonaro’s transition performance in December of 2018, and his presidential approval thereafter.
 In this graph the December 2018 measures the approval for the transition team of incoming President Jair Bolsonaro (PSL) as observed by the CNI poll in mid-December of 2018.
-The rate serves as a proxy variable for a broader understanding of political performance and stability.
+The February rating of 57.5 % comes from the CNT/MDA polling.
+The rate serves as a proxy variable for a broader understanding of political performance and stability in Brazil.